 \subsubsection{Settings for Correlation Experiments and More Results}

-Sec. \ref{sec:relation_thickness_other_metric} explores the correlation between the manipulation epochs and thickness and Hessian norm, based on R2ET results on COMPAS datasets.
-Here, we provide more results in terms of different models on various datasets.
+We explore the correlation between the manipulation epochs, thickness, and Hessian norm concerning different models on various datasets.
 Specifically, as shown in Fig. \ref{fig:append_correlation_manipulation_thickness}, we consider different datasets and methods, such as Vanilla, est-H, and R2ET.
 Since images and graphs have more features than the three tabular datasets, almost all adversarial samples will swap feature pairs under the first epoch of attack.
 Alternatively, we set the manipulation epoch metric for graph and image datasets to record the first epoch where P@$k$ drops below $0.8$.
-We do not plot the results on Bank dataset, where R2ET achieves 100$\%$ P@$k$.
+We do not plot the results on Bank, where R2ET achieves 100$\%$ P@$k$.
 Fig. \ref{fig:append_correlation_manipulation_thickness} presents the correlations between manipulation epochs and the other four metrics.
-Besides thickness measured by adversarial samples and Hessian norm as used in Sec. \ref{sec:relation_thickness_other_metric}, we additionally show the thickness measured by either the average or minimal of a few Gaussian samples.
-As mentioned in Sec. \ref{sec:ranking_thickness_def}, different sampling distribution over $\mathbf{x}^\prime$ is designed for distinct scenarios.
-Specifically, when samples $\mathbf{x}^\prime$ are drawn from Gaussian distribution, the thickness is specific to the ranking robustness under \textit{random noise} \cite{zhou2006ranking}, instead of \textit{adversarial attacks} being evaluated by adversarial samples.
-Even though the thickness evaluated by Gaussian distribution is not specific to adversarial attacks, it is evident that the corresponding correlations are much higher than that between the manipulation epoch and Hessian norm.
+Besides thickness measured by adversarial samples and Hessian norm as used in Sec. \ref{sec:relation_thickness_other_metric}, we additionally show the thickness measured by either the average or minimal of a few Gaussian samples to mimic \textit{random noise} \cite{zhou2006ranking}.
+Although the thickness evaluated by Gaussian distribution is not specific to adversarial attacks, the corresponding correlations are much higher than between the manipulation epoch and Hessian norm.

-The model-level thickness is defined as the average thickness over all the samples, defined in Eq. (\ref{eq:topk_rank_thick}).
-We show P@$k$ and model-level thickness in Table \ref{tab:thickess_patk}.
+The dataset-level thickness is defined as the average thickness over all the samples.
+Table \ref{tab:thickess_patk} reports P@$k$ and dataset-level thickness.
 Clearly, the models with high P@$k$ performance usually have a relatively large thickness as well, and vice versa.